mpatric/mp3agic/readme.md

 For now, the best approach to access frames not yet supported by convenience methods is to extend the `AbstractID3v2Tag` class, following the pattern for other frames already done.
 Please fork the project in github and submit a patch request if you add anything useful.

-Code to read and write these frames more easily is coming soon.
+Code to read and write these frames more easily is planned.
 Watch this space.

-## Submitting pull requests
+## Contributing

 If you have added a feature or fixed a bug in mp3agic and want to share it, please submit a pull request as follows: